Launchpad Tutorial with Ableton Live 10 Lite

-MIDI devices don't usually have speakers or make sounds.
+MIDI devices don't always have speakers or make sounds.
 It's the software on your computer which interprets the signals from the MIDI device and generates the sounds.

 There's a lot of software out there (called Digital Audio Workstations, or DAWs) which will work with most MIDI devices, but in this tutorial we'll be using Ableton Live 10 Lite because it comes bundled with a number of MIDI devices.

 In order to use your Launchpad (or other MIDI device) with Ableton Live 10 Lite, first you need to setup your device.
 In Ableton, click the Options menu, then click Preferences.
 In the Preferences window, click the "Link MIDI" tab (highlighted with a red rectangle in the picture below).
 Select Launchpad Pro (or your MIDI device) for Control Surface, Input, and Output, as in the picture.
 Under "MIDI Ports" at the bottom of the Preferences window, turn on Track, Sync, and Remote for your Input and Output Launchpad Pro (or other MIDI device), as in the picture.
 Then close the Preferences window.
 By the way, you can zoom in your browser by pressing Ctrl+= a few times, and zoom out by pressing Ctrl+- a few times, and restore the normal zoom by pressing Ctrl+0:

 Your First Drum Beat

-When you run Ableton Live 10 Lite, or when you start a new session by clicking File/New Live Set, it starts you off with 4 tracks which are labeled MIDI, MIDI, Audio, and Audio (highlighted with a red rectangle in the picture below).
-These are called "tracks," and the gray rectangles below the track titles are where you can store clips that you can play using your Launchpad (which we'll do in a moment).
+When you run Ableton Live 10 Lite, or when you start a new session by clicking File/New Live Set, it starts you off with 4 columns which are labeled MIDI, MIDI, Audio, and Audio (highlighted with a red rectangle in the picture below).
+These are called "tracks" or "channels," and the gray rectangles below the track titles are where you can store clips that you can play using your Launchpad (which we'll do in a moment).
 MIDI tracks are for playing instruments, and Audio tracks are for playing digitally-recorded sounds and samples (because MIDI clips store a different type of information than Audio clips do):